Back

 Rules were Uptown, ideas were Downtown.
 (Which would you rather?)

 May we present a brief starting point of somewhat arbitrary selection of New York Downtown-ery to explain why, perhaps, we should really think of it as one of America’s greatest cultural eras.
-(One that thrived, in must be noted, despite a plague and crushing conservatism.)
+(One that thrived, it must be noted, despite a plague and crushing conservatism.)

 Some key points: